 Though it is normal for babies to take periodic pauses while breathing, it is important to be aware of potential signs of respiratory distress.

-Here are some signs your baby may have trouble breath according:
+Here are some signs your baby may have trouble catching their breath:

 - Breathing rate increases